llvm/llvm-iwg/rfc_code_review/comment_summary.md

      for contributors that subscribe to multiple projects.
 * Good support for "Stack Reviews".
   * "Stack Reviews" are reviews of multiple dependant patches.
-This is something that is easy to do with Phabricator, but difficult to do with GitHub.
+This is something that is easy to do with Phabricator, but does not have an equivalent with GitHub.

 ## GitHub Positive Featues